 A safe 4th of July is fun for everyone.
-Fourth of July may look a bit different this year as we continue practicing social distancing.
-However, fireworks, flag flying, barbecues and pool time with the family are still all part of the tradition.
-To avoid injuries, you’re urged to be cautious when taking part in any festivities.
+Fireworks, flag flying, barbecues and pool time with the family are still all part of the tradition.
+To avoid injuries, cautious when taking part in any festivities and follow these safety tips.

 Each year there are about 9,600 home fires involving grills, hibachis or barbecues, and hospital emergency rooms treat about 8,000 people per year for burns involving grills.
 Improperly ventilated grills are also a common source of carbon monoxide poisoning.